Depending on how and where you grew up, you may have been brought up to believe that credit and debt are bad. Specifically:

 Finally, be careful to examine the incentives and rewards available from each provider.
 While it’s great to be rewarded for using your business credit card, make sure charges and hidden fees don’t cancel out these rewards.

 With Jeeves, you’ll be able to apply for a credit card as a new business or startup.
-We don’t require 3 years’ accounts or a personal guarantee.
-We can give you a decision and a credit limit within 24 hours.
-We generally just ask for either 6 months’ bank statements or proof of external investment.
+We don’t require 3 years’ accounts - we just need to see that your company is financially healthy.
+We can give you a decision and a credit limit within days.
+We generally ask for proof of external investment or funding from the last 6 months.

 In this article, we've seen how you can scale up your business with credit cards.
 With a credit card, you’ll have the funds and flexibility to spend money on revenue-generating activities like stock and raw material purchasing and advertising.
 If you need to, you can even transfer some of your remaining credit card balance into your business bank account to help with cash flow when needed.
 Credit buys you the time needed to help your company grow, which is why a credit card is so essential for new businesses and startups.